szu-ai/uav-policy-transfer-drl/README.md

 - collision termination is enabled and a collision occurs,
 - timeout is allowed and the step limit is reached.

-For paper evaluation, the commands usually use route-completion behavior so the episode does not stop too early before all inspection points are visited.
+<p align="justify">For paper evaluation, the commands usually use route-completion behavior so the episode does not stop too early before all inspection points are visited.</p>

 ---

 ### 5.15 Metrics, CSV Logging, and Paper Outputs

-The environment records both step-level and episode-level outputs.
+<p align="justify">The environment records both step-level and episode-level outputs.</p>

-Important functions:
+<p align="justify">Important functions:</p>

 | Function | Purpose |
 |---|---|